-This issue occurs if the SSH can’t keep up with a script that starts multiple SSH sessions back to back.
+This ssh_exchange_identification: connection closed by remote host error in Windows or Linux occurs if the SSH can’t keep up with a script that starts multiple SSH sessions back to back.
 You can also delay the SSH session with the sleep command.

-3. Check for corrupted fingerprint/keys
+3. Check for corrupted fingerprints/keys

-- When you re-connect you will be prompted to accept the host identity.
+- When you re-connect, you will be prompted to accept the host identity.
 Accept and proceed.

-- This error can also show up if the files /etc/ssh/*key* are removed and SSHD is not restarted.
+- This error can also show up if the files /etc/ssh/*key* are removed, and SSHD is not restarted.
 Check the SSH configuration directory for the key files.